Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-It is natural to consider what is the intermediate logic of all regular compact posets.
-To this end, we start by considering the Rieger-Nishimura ladder $\fR_0$ in \cref{rieger-nishimura}.
-One can notice that, by adding one maximal element, it is possible to obtain the Rieger-Nishimura ladder as a p-morphic image of the regular compact poset $\fR_1$.
+We conclude this section by providing some side results on varieties generated by regular Heyting algebras.
+It is in fact natural to consider what is the intermediate logic of all regular Heyting algebras.
 As a matter of fact, it was proven already in \cite[Cor.
 5.2.3]{Ciardelli.2009} that $S(\ipc^\neg)=\ipc$, which by \cite[Prop.
 4.17]{bezhanishvili_grilletti_quadrellaro_2022} means that the variety generated by regular Heyting algebras is the whole variety of Heyting algebras.

-In the light of this result, one may wonder what happens if, instead of looking at regularity, we restrict attention to strongly regular posets.
-We say that a Heyting algebra is strongly regular if its dual Esakia space is strongly regular.
-The next theorem establishes that the variety generated by the class of strongly regular Heyting algebras is the whole variety of Heyting algebras.
-To show this result, it suffices to prove that any (finite) Kripke frame can be obtained as a p-morphic image of a (finite) strongly regular one.
-The key point is to construct, given a specific poset, a new compact poset which is strongly regular and which has the original poset as a p-morphic image.
-Before providing the details of this construction, we believe it is useful to illustrate the underlying idea with an example.

-Consider the Rieger-Nishimura ladder, we construct in \cref{rieger-nishimura} the poset $\fR_2$, which we call the \textit{strong regularisation} of $\fR_0$.
-Since each $c_i$ and $d_i$ from $\fR_2$ is maximal, it is then easy to verify that different elements from $\fR_2$ see different maximal elements.
-The map $p:\fR_2\to \fR_0$ defined by letting, for each $i<\omega$, $p(a_i)=a_i$, $p(b_i)=b_i$, $p(c_i)=a_0$ and $p(d_i)=b_0$ is thus a p-morphism from a strongly regular poset onto the Rieger-Nishimura lattice.
-We generalize this construction to arbitrary posets.
+One could then wonder if, by looking at suitable subclasses of regular Heyting algebras, one can obtain proper subvarieties of Heyting algebras.
+For example one could consider, for all $n<\omega$, the varieties generated by those Heyting algebras which are stable under $\eqrel_m$ for $m\geq n$ but not under $\eqrel_m$ for $m<n$.
+In fact, by the next proposition, we have that the sequence of equivalence relations $\eqrel_n$ does not in general converge to any finite value.